Anxiety Support Group

 If your life feels like it is on a downward spiral and you are struggling to cope, our support group sessions offer sufferers and carers the opportunity to discuss their anxiety and help them learn how to deal with their fears, knowing they are not alone.
 The caring and sharing of the group offers relief from isolation and loneliness.

-Thilona Perera,
+Thilona Headshot

 Anxiety Support Group Facilitator